-3. Click “View Assessment” on the assessment you'd like to assign.
+Click the View Assessment button on the assessment you'd like to assign.
 Clicking this will take you to the assessment details page.
-Each assessment is comprised of sections (e.g. Multiple Choice or Free Response) that can be accessed from this page.
+Most assessments are comprised of multiple sections (e.g. Multiple Choice or Free Response) that can be accessed from this page.

-5. To assign the assessment, click the “Assign assessment” button in the top right corner of the page.
+To assign the assessment, click the Assign assessment button in the top right corner of the page.

 Choose which of your classes should receive the assessment and then click Next.
 [Optional] To assign the assessment to individual students within a class, click on the arrows next to the class names.

 Fill out the assessment options and click Submit.
 [Optional] Set a custom time limit on the assessment by checking the Set Custom Time box.
 You can adjust the timer to be shorter or longer, or remove it altogether by leaving the field blank.

 Share your assessment by copying the link on the Success page or posting the assignment directly to Google Classroom via the Post to Google Classroom label.
 Students can also access the assessment directly by logging into Albert.